shamsbayzid/mimic-cdm/README.md

 # MIMIC-CDM
-[OMOP CDM](http://omop.org/CDM) conversion of [MIMIC II clinical demo dataset](http://physionet.org/mimic2/demo/).
+This is an ETL implementation for [OMOP CDM](http://omop.org/CDM) conversion of [MIMIC II clinical demo dataset](http://physionet.org/mimic2/demo/).
 This is a PostgreSQL-based implementation of the ETL specification designed to generate CDM v5-compatible CSV files.

 >  **This implementation is under active development and is not at all ready to be used for general purpose.** We have made this public so that people can contribute to this effort.
 We have uploaded the SQL queries, and will appreciate your suggestions to improve the ETL implementation.